 Frequently Asked Questions

-Why is my cake wet in the middle but cooked on top?
+1. Why is my cake wet in the middle?

-Can I eat a cake that’s wet in the middle?
+3. Can I eat a cake that is wet in the middle?

 Conclusion